-Further carbon saving may come about if the profile of sales were to shift further away from ruminant animals to poultry, fish (provided stocks are not threatened) and vegetarian options.
+Further carbon saving would arise if the profile of sales were to shift further away from ruminant animals to poultry, fish (provided stocks are not threatened) and vegetarian options.
 There may be scope for beef and lamb to become higher premium products without any threat to Booths overall sales or to UK farmers.